SC-Networks/evalanche-soap-api-connector/docs/smartlink.md

 ): SmartLink[]
 ```

-Moves a smartlink to a folder
+Move a smartlink to a folder

 ```